 What is a Bench Warrant?

 A bench warrant is a written order issued by a judge authorizing the arrest of a person charged with some contempt, crime, or misdemeanor.
 A bench warrant happens after you have violated the rules of the court.
 They are most often issued for failure to appear to a court hearing.
 If you have been arrested on a bench warrant then you will first be taken to jail, then you will appear in front of a judge.

 Upon issuance of a bench warrant, your name will be put into a statewide database and if you encounter the police for any reason, they will take you into custody.
 This means that if you are pulled over for a traffic violation, the police will take you into custody.
 Rather than constantly looking over your shoulder, you need to talk to a Baltimore bench warrant lawyer.

 Bench Warrant v.
-Arrest Warrant
+Arrest Warrant in Baltimore, MD

 A judge issues an arrest warrant when she believes that there is probable cause that a crime has been committed and the person in question is the person who likely committed the crime.
 In the case of an arrest warrant, the police are actively searching for the subject of the arrest warrant.
 Arrest warrants are issued in the event of a criminal matter.
 However, bench warrants can be issued in both criminal and civil matters.
 In a criminal offense, a bench warrant can be issued when the defendant doesn’t appear in court.
 However, for civil offenses, a bench warrant can be issued for a subpoenaed witness.

 Knowing the difference between an arrest warrant and a bench warrant is an important difference to understand.
 If you are unsure of your circumstances, contact the Law Offices of Randolph Rice for a free consultation.

 What Are Your Options for a Baltimore Bench Warrant?